transition-zero/tza-google-cfe/stock_models/ASEAN/README.md

 ### Geographical scope

-The model covers a sub-set of the ASEAN region in 8 nodes and 8 links (represented as uni-directional hence 15 links in total given one is only one-way).
+The model covers a sub-set of the ASEAN region in 8 nodes and 8 links (represented as uni-directional hence 15 links in total given one does not flow in both directions).
 The geographic and network coverage is shown in the table below.

 Country       | Code    | Nodes
 ---           | ---     | ---